NTIG-Uppsala/Classroom-Seating-Planner/docs/definition-of-done.md

 -   Passed all tests.

 -   Reviewed work:

     -   Make sure any and all code follows our [coding standard](/docs/coding-standard.md).
     -   Make sure all present group members understand and have accepted the changes made.
 Absent members will read through the code when they are back.

 -   Yellow post-it:

     -   Pushed changes to its feature branch.
     -   Documented the changes for the sprint review.

 -   Blue post-it:

     -   Gone through all the yellow post-its to make sure nothing has been missed.
     -   Read through all the documentation.
     -   Rebased onto main branch.
     -   Deleted the feature branch.
     -   Cleaned up the documentation from the yellow post-its to present at the sprint review.
 Make it concise.
-    -   Created a tag in git.
+    -   Created a tag.
-    -   Created a release from the tag in GitHub.
+    -   Built the app and drafted a release in GitHub.
     -   Make sure the Definition of Done on the whiteboard is most recent version.
-    -   DO NOT PUSH TO PROD UNLESS APPROVED!

 ---